Current Projects

 Invasive Weed Mitigation

-Updated 8/23/2024
+Updated 10/06/2024

 Invasive weeds (Curley Leaf Pond Weed and Fanwort) have established themselves in the pond and become a nuisance as of 2022 and 2023.
 These weeds have a negative impact on recreation by creating large masses of vegetation that get caught in boat props and make swimming unpleasant.
-If mitigation efforts are not taken these invasives run the risk of spreading further in the pond and destroying the native plants and wildlife and further degrading the quality of the pond for the community and its residents.
+If mitigation efforts are not maintained these invasives run the risk of spreading further in the pond and destroying the native plants and wildlife and further degrading the quality of the pond for the community and its residents.

 State grants are available that may help reimburse the cost of invasive weed mitigation but we have to raise money first and get the plan moving forward before we can apply for grant reimbursement.
 Any funds not consumed by the initial treatments or that are reimbursed by State of CT grants will be rolled forward to fund future treatments in this ongoing project.